Testing a Small Query Language in Python with Hypothesis

 Variable names can't start with a number, and has to be basically mostly

-ASCII, so we slightly modify and filter the characters
+ASCII, so we slightly modify and filter the characters strategy.

 Statements can be generated in much the same way, using composite strategies: